Redneck running

 Football and distance running

-With the Super Bowl coming up, the editorial board and staff of I Must Run Everywhere (me), decided to do a post about the close relationship of football and running.
-In addition, to commemorate the Seahawks vs. Patriots game, I carried a football on my run today.Football runnningThe two sports have many interwoven aspects.
-Football branched off as a distinct sport over a hundred years ago, but because of their shared background, many phrases pertaining to football have their origins in running.
+With the Super Bowl coming up, the editorial board and staff of I Must Run Everywhere (me), decided to do a post about the close relationship between football and running.
+To commemorate the big game I carried a football on my run today.Football runnningThe two sports have many interwoven aspects.
+Football branched off from running as a distinct sport over a hundred years ago, but because of their shared background, many phrases in football have their origins in running.
 This is easy to see in the below comparisons.

 First and 10. / First in the 10K.

-His pass try fell incomplete. / He passed the guy with big feet.
+His pass try was short by several feet. / He passed several guys with big feet.

 First and goal. / First is my goal.